pydio/cells/README.md

 [![GoDoc](https://godoc.org/github.com/pydio/cells?status.svg)](https://godoc.org/github.com/pydio/cells)
 [![Go Report Card](https://goreportcard.com/badge/github.com/pydio/cells?rand=4)](https://goreportcard.com/report/github.com/pydio/cells)

+> **IMPORTANT NEWS - March 2022: the main git branch switched from `master` to `main`!**
+>
+> A milestone on the road to Cells v4: we have fully rewritten the codebase to **support gomodules** at last.
+> It is not 100% stable yet, so make sure to use official binaries or the `v3` branch if you need production ready version.

 Pydio Cells is the nextgen file sharing platform for organizations.
 It is a full rewrite of the Pydio project using the Go language following a micro-service architecture.

 <p align="center">